scala/scala3/CONTRIBUTING.md

 ## Reviews and changes

 The Pull Request should be reviewed by other maintainers (as many as feasible/practical).
-Note that a reviewer can also be an outside contributor-- members of Typesafe and independent contributors are encouraged to participate in the review process.
+Note that a reviewer can also be an outside contributor-- members of Lightbend and independent contributors are encouraged to participate in the review process.
 It is not a closed process.
 Please try to avoid conflict of interest -- the spirit of the review process is to evenly distribute the understanding of our code base across its maintainers as well as to load balance quality assurance.
 Assigning a review to a "sure win" reviewer is not a good long-term solution.

 After the review, you should resolve issues brought up by the reviewers as needed (pushing a new commit to address reviewers' comments), iterating until the reviewers give their thumbs up, the "LGTM" (acronym for "Looks Good To Me").